Canadian Industries Limited: Re-organization

 In 1954 C-I-L was divided into two separate companies in accordance with the ruling of a U.S. court which had ordered E. I. du Pont de Nemours (today's DuPont) to end its joint interests with Imperial Chemical Industries Limited (ICI).
 Until 2010, C-I-L operated as part of Imperial Chemical Industries.
 In 2010 ICI was bought by AkzoNobel, a Dutch chemical company.
 Then in 2014, AkzoNobel's North American architectural coatings division was acquired by PPG Industries and has operated as PPG Architectural Coatings Canada since.
 The CIL brand is sold in major Canadian retailers Home Depot, Canadian Tire, Walmart and Rona/Réno-Dépôt.

 In 1976 Industries Valcartier Inc. bought out CIL's commercial cartridge production.
 This granted them the rights to CIL's popular Dominion, Imperial and Canuck commercial ammunition brands.

 In August 1980, CIL announced its intention to relocate its head offices to Toronto.
 Construction began on the new CIL House at 90 Sheppard Avenue East, which opened in late 1981.
 The building was designed by Shore Tilbe Henschel Irwin Peters.

 Another of their manufacturing facilities, the Millhaven Fibres plant, was formerly located in Millhaven, west of Kingston, Ontario.

 The C-I-L lawn and garden chemical brand was owned by Sure-Gro Inc. of Brantford, Ontario, Canada.
 Their other brands included Nature Mix, Green Earth, Wilson and Alaskan Ice Melter.
 Sure-Gro was acquired by Premier Tech of Rivière-du-Loup, Québec, Canada in 2010 for about $13.5 million.

+Present

+In 2025, CIL was re-established as a standalone entity by the Pittsburgh Paints Company.
+The company operates Dulux stores across Canada and distributes SICO products through retail partners.
+CIL operates the largest paint manufacturing plant in Canada.